perlin-network/wavelet-stack/README.md

 ### manage-swarm list
 `manage-swarm list`

-List known swarms.
+List known swarms from the local configuration database.

 ## manage-stack
-The `manage-stack` tool is the most useful tool.
+The `manage-stack` tool is the most commonly used tool.
 It helps manage a specified stack.

-Stack configurations are stored in `./config/stacks/` locally, or in `/etc/wavelet-stack` on the Docker Machine host if using a remote Swarm.
+Stack configurations are stored in `./config/stacks/` locally, or in `/etc/wavelet-stack` on the Docker Machine host if using a Swarm.

 Configuration options are: